axe Developer Hub Glossary

 Page State

-The page state of a webpage refers to the current state of its document object model (DOM) at a specific time.
+The page state of a webpage refers to the state of its document object model (DOM) at a specific time.
 Page states are helpful for complex websites with login screens or dynamic UI like single-page applications (SPAs).
-Examples of DOM state include the visibility of elements, the contents of elements, and the checked state of radio buttons and checkboxes.
-The @axe-core/watcher package rescans web pages when it detects changes to the DOM and saves a new page state each time.
+Examples of DOM state include:

 Project

 A project in axe Developer Hub holds accessibility results, test run information, and Git data (branches and commits).
 The association between this information and the project is through the project's API key.
-You create and name a new project in the axe Developer Hub, which creates an API key to be used with your tests to identify the project.
+You create and name a new project in axe Developer Hub, which creates an API key to be used with your tests to identify the project.

 Session ID